- Private residential tenancies

 You and your landlord can agree to 'sign' the tenancy agreement by typing your names in the electronic document and sending it by email if you want to.
 If you and your landlord don't want to do this, you can agree to sign a paper copy of the tenancy agreement instead.

-This document is a shorter set of notes, which will only give you information about the nine tenancy terms your landlord has to include in your tenancy agreement by law.
-If you need information about any other terms in your tenancy agreement, you may want to discuss them with your landlord, or contact the advice organisations in the section below on Sources of advice and support.
+If you need information about any terms in your tenancy agreement, you may want to discuss them with your landlord, or contact the advice organisations in the section below on Sources of advice and support.

 First-tier Tribunal for Scotland (Housing and Property Chamber)